Your new design will be uploaded in:

 Mrs Amos (a.amos) on: Oak Tree Class Blog

-Special Mention: Katie
+Special Mention: Ted M

-A really well done to these pupils this week!
+A super well done to these children!

 Yours,